Topological effect on order-disorder transitions in U(1) sigma models: RG analysis of a 3D Coulomb loop gas with the 1D Berry phase term

-To analyze this action by a renormalization group method, we decompose the loop length integral in Eq.~(\ref{Eq:IV-A-6}) into short-length region ($a<l_j<ab$) and long-length region ($ab<l_j$), and decompose the interaction in Eq.~(\ref{Eq:IV-A-8}) into the short-distance part ($a_0<|x^i-y^j|<a_0b$) and the long-distance part ($a_0b<|x^i-y^j|$).
+To analyze the partition function in Eq.~(\ref{Eq:IV-A-6}) by the renormalization group method, we decompose the loop length integral in Eq.~(\ref{Eq:IV-A-6}) into short-length region ($a<l_j<ab$) and long-length region ($ab<l_j$), and decompose the interaction in Eq.~(\ref{Eq:IV-A-8}) into the short-distance part ($a_0<|x^i-y^j|<a_0b$) and the long-distance part ($a_0b<|x^i-y^j|$).
 We expand the partition function up to the first order in the small $\ln b$.
-As in Section III, the vortex loop $\Gamma$ in the short-length region is represented by a coplanar symmetric circle with its diameter $a_0$; $a=a_0\pi$.
-To integrate out such short-loop DOF explicitly, we Taylor-expand the action in the power of the interaction between the short loop and others, while leaving the 1D Berry phase term on the shoulder of the exponential function; \begin{widetext}
+As in Section III, the vortex loop $\Gamma$ in the short-length region is represented by a coplanar symmetric circle with its diameter $a_0$, $a=a_0\pi$.
+To integrate out such short-loop DOF explicitly, we Taylor-expand the action in the power of the interaction between the short loop and others, while leaving the 1D Berry phase term on the shoulder of the exponential function, \begin{widetext}